 - Relationship of the crime to the ability, capacity, and fitness required to perform duties and discharge the responsibilities of the position of employment.

-- If it is determined that the position sought does directly relate to the criminal conviction, evaluate evidence of rehabilitation and fitness to perform duties of position by contacting the applicant and requesting s/he provide:
+If it is determined that the candidates criminal conviction directly relates to the position sought the candidate shall be required to provide evidence of rehabilitation and fitness to perform duties of position, including:

 - A copy of the local, state, or federal release order; and

 - Evidence showing at least one year has elapsed since release from any local, state or federal correctional institution without subsequent conviction of a crime; and evidence showing compliance with all terms and conditions of probation or parole; or

 - A copy of relevant Department of Corrections discharge order or other documents showing completion of probation or parole supervision.
 Human Resources shall consider the above information plus additional relevant information, including documentation presented by the applicant regarding:

 - The nature and seriousness of the crime or crimes for which convicted.

 - All circumstances relative to the crime or crimes including mitigating circumstances or social conditions surrounding commission of crime or crimes;

 - The person’s age at the time the crime or crimes was committed;

 - The length of time elapsed since the crime or crimes were committed;